Energy saving hacks to keep your home warm

-According to yourhome.gov.au, 40% of an average household’s winter bill is spent on keeping the home warm, and although spring is around the corner we’re still seeing our energy bills ramp up as we spend more time at home.
-So, we thought we’d share these energy-saving hacks to enable you to take control of your energy usage in the last cooler weeks of the year.
+According to yourhome.gov.au, 40% of an average household’s winter bill is spent on keeping the home warm and we’re seeing our energy bills ramp up as we spend more and more time at home.
+So, we thought we’d share some energy-saving hacks to enable you to take control of your energy usage during the colder months of the year.

 After reading this blog not only will you know the best ways to heat your home, you’ll also know exactly what you need to do in order to keep that warmth in.
 In short, you’ll be a pro at having a warm house without the high energy bills.